jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 8 - Adventuring.md

 #### Blindsight

-A creature with [[blindsight]] can perceive its surroundings without relying on sight, within a specific radius.
+A creature with [[Blindsight]] can perceive its surroundings without relying on sight, within a specific radius.
 Creatures without eyes, such as oozes, and creatures with echolocation or heightened senses, such as bats and true dragons, have this sense.

 #### Darkvision

-Many creatures in fantasy gaming worlds, especially those that dwell underground, have [[darkvision]].
-Within a specified range, a creature with [[darkvision]] can see in dim light as if it were bright light and in darkness as if it were dim light, so areas of darkness are only [[lightly obscured]] as far as that creature is concerned.
+Many creatures in fantasy gaming worlds, especially those that dwell underground, have [[4.
+Resources/Spells/SRD/Darkvision]].
+Within a specified range, a creature with [[4.
+Resources/Spells/SRD/Darkvision]] can see in dim light as if it were bright light and in darkness as if it were dim light, so areas of darkness are only [[lightly obscured]] as far as that creature is concerned.
 However, the creature can’t discern color in that darkness, only shades of gray.

 #### Truesight

-A creature with [[truesight]] can, out to a specific range, see in normal and magical darkness, see [[invisible]] creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceives the original form of a shapechanger or a creature that is transformed by magic.
+A creature with [[Truesight]] can, out to a specific range, see in normal and magical darkness, see [[Invisible]] creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceives the original form of a shapechanger or a creature that is transformed by magic.
 Furthermore, the creature can see into the Ethereal Plane.

 ![](https://www.dndbeyond.com/attachments/0/670/c81.jpg)

 ### Food and Water

-Characters who don't eat or drink suffer the effects of [[exhaustion]].
+Characters who don't eat or drink suffer the effects of [[Exhaustion]].
 Exhaustion caused by lack of food or water can't be removed until the character eats and drinks the full required amount.

 #### Food

 A character needs one pound of food per day and can make food last longer by subsisting on half rations.
 Eating half a pound of food in a day counts as half a day without food.

 A character can go without food for a number of days equal to 3 + his or her Constitution modifier (minimum 1).
-At the end of each day beyond that limit, a character automatically suffers one level of [[exhaustion]].
+At the end of each day beyond that limit, a character automatically suffers one level of [[Exhaustion]].

 A normal day of eating resets the count of days without food to zero.

 #### Water

 A character needs one gallon of water per day, or two gallons per day if the weather is hot.
-A character who drinks only half that much water must succeed on a DC 15 Constitution saving throw or suffer one level of [[exhaustion]] at the end of the day.
-A character with access to even less water automatically suffers one level of [[exhaustion]] at the end of the day.
+A character who drinks only half that much water must succeed on a DC 15 Constitution saving throw or suffer one level of [[Exhaustion]] at the end of the day.
+A character with access to even less water automatically suffers one level of [[Exhaustion]] at the end of the day.

-If the character already has one or more levels of [[exhaustion]], the character takes two levels in either case.
+If the character already has one or more levels of [[Exhaustion]], the character takes two levels in either case.

 ### Interacting with Objects